-- Is a joint program between the Federal and the Provincial Governments. - Is administered under the Canada Student Financial Assistance Act and a B.C.
-Order-in-Council. - Helps eligible students with the cost of their post-secondary education through loans, grants, bursaries, scholarships and special programs. - Offers merit based scholarships and programs for borrowers who need help repaying their loans.
+StudentAid BC is a joint program between the Federal and the Provincial Governments that is administered under the Canada Student Financial Assistance Act and a B.C.
+Order-in-Council.
+StudentAid BC is intended to assist eligible students with the cost of their post-secondary education through loans, grants, and special programs.
+StudentAid BC